 As a graduate of the Bryan University Associate Degree in Graphic Design, you’ll have the knowledge and skills to be job-ready for entry-level career opportunities2 such as:

 From Fortune 500 companies to nonprofit organizations, the demand for capable designers continues to grow.
 You’ll lead a rewarding career in employment settings such as:

 Bryan U’s Associate Degree in Graphic Design gives you the technical skills and soft skills that employers want including:

 As a Bryan University student, you’ll receive valuable benefits that are included in tuition at no extra charge that will build your resume and establish your credibility in the marketplace, including:

 Your investment in a Bryan University credential provides an online educational experience like no other:

 At Bryan, we don’t think learning online means learning alone.
-Connect with faculty, peers, and student support conveniently from your smart phone, tablet, or computer using Zoom, a user-friendly video app.
-You’ll join a vibrant community who will provide support and celebrate your success along the way.
+Connect with faculty, peers, and student support conveniently from your smartphone, tablet, or computer using Zoom, a user-friendly video app.
+You’ll join a vibrant community that will provide support and celebrate your success along the way.
 You’ll not only develop friends and colleagues, but you’ll also build a professional network—for life.